TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-resilient-battery-automation.md

 The planned dispatches data is retrieved via [polling a rate limited API]({% link _posts/2025-10-06-home-assistant-octopus-repair-blueprint.md %}).
 It can be up to five minutes out of date.
 Sometimes the car starts charging before the dispatch is confirmed.

 Instead of using the planned dispatches data, the automation uses EV charging as the trigger.
 Unfortunately, there's more complexity.
 There are occasional transient spikes of charging, typically only a few seconds and low total energy used.
 I don't know if this is a problem with Octopus or the charger.
 The spikes don't trigger off-peak rates.
-There's extra logic to filter the spikes out.
+There's extra logic to filter them out.

 The current automation is mixing concerns.
 The battery management automation should react to start/end dispatched off-peak periods.
 All the complexity of figuring out when those periods start and end should be factored out.

 # Dispatched Off-Peak Automation

-I use a boolean helper to represent the "Dispatched Off-Peak" state, together with an automation that turns it on and off.
+I added a boolean helper to represent the "Dispatched Off-Peak" state, together with an automation that turns it on and off.
 This approach gives a lot more flexibility than trying to implement it all-in-one as a template sensor.

 I'm using the composite automation pattern here too, mostly to keep all the logic in one place.
 There's no concurrency issues as there are no asynchronous operations.
 We're just reacting to changes in state and updating our helper state.